nodejs/next-10/meetings/summit-typescript-jul-2022.md

   can be opinionated, important for ecosystem coherence.

 ## Agreement on DX
-1. start file with node (ex ndoe script.ts), look for config, not found echo message
+1. start file with node (ex node script.ts), look for config, not found echo message
   * generic
   * specific one for .ts
   * point to page on Node.js project with the instructions.